 - Recovery of lithium from the project was not proven at a commercial scale.
-Further testing in a pilot plant is needed; - Production is potentially limited by the availability and cost of sulfur and its transportation; - The project is most sensitive to lithium market prices which are currently dependent on the demand for lithium batteries in electric vehicles and energy storage; - A source of makeup water has not been secured.
-Options to obtain water through rights acquisition, purchase or other agreements should be pursued; and - Environmental permitting is subject to presence of flora, fauna or other conditions which are yet to be determined.
+Further testing in a pilot plant is needed; - Production is potentially limited by the availability and cost of sulfur and its transportation; - The project is most sensitive to lithium market prices which are currently dependent on the demand for lithium batteries in electric vehicles and energy storage; and - Environmental permitting is subject to presence of flora, fauna or other conditions which are yet to be determined.